stefanprodan/swarm-gcp-faas/README.md

 # swarm-gcp

-Automating Docker Swarm cluster operations with Terraform GCP provider.
+This project shows how you can create a Docker Swarm cluster on Google Cloud with Terraform, run OpenFaaS on top of Swarm and instrument everything with Weave Cloud Scope and Prometheus.

+### Install

 Clone the repository and install the dependencies: